sufyan-12/TDS-PR2/README.md

 Before running the script, make sure to:

-1. Install the necessary Python libraries by running:

-    ```bash
-    pip install -r requirements.txt
-    ```

-2. Set up the environment variable for OpenAI API access.
+1. Set up the environment variable for OpenAI API access.
 Create a `.env` file in the same directory as the script and add your `AIPROXY_TOKEN`:

     ```
     AIPROXY_TOKEN=your_api_token_here